Frequently Asked Questions

 How does selection for the High School Internship Program work?

-It is important to us that you are well-suited to the project you are working on, and therefore we consider the grades, nomination letters and your responses to the short answer questions together to determine the best fit for each project.
+It is important to us that you are well-suited to the project you are working on, and therefore we consider the grades, awards, and your interest in areas of research in computing and related disciplines to determine the best fit for each project.

 Is there a specific course grade or average I need to be accepted into the High School Internship Program?